 Download these fun Explore activity pages for creative nature crafts, puzzles, scavenger hunts, and more!
 New material added every Monday.
 If you would like us to email these materials (as PDFs) directly to you each week, email us and ask for EXPLORE PAGES in the text of your email.
-See our Nature-Schooling page for additional resources, including Zoom Live programs and in-person programs!
+See our Nature-Schooling page for additional resources, including in-person pre-school and after school programs for Fall 2021!

 Thank you for the great ideas!
 We headed out for a walk yesterday and did your Rainy Day Scavenger Hunt, and the kids loved it!
 Best thing about this situation is all the outside time for the kids 🙂 — Sky, Nearby Nature Parent (kids 9, 10, and 11)